 5. There are two types of schedules: general and specific.
 What’s the difference?
 General retention schedules apply to records common to all University Departments.
 Specific retention schedules apply to records that are not listed in the general retention schedule, but the University has determined should be maintained according to a specific schedule and approved by the South Carolina Department of Archives and History.
 If you have records that fit this description please contact Trish Clark.

 6. My department has both paper and electronic copies of the same documents; will there be different retention schedules for each?
 If a department maintains records in two different formats (in this case, paper and electronic), they will have to decide which is the official copy for the department and the university, and which is the reference copy.
 Only the official copy is covered under the general retention schedule.
 No reporting is necessary if the reference copy is destroyed before the retention period is met.
 However, if both record types are kept through the scheduled retention period, both record types must be destroyed at the same time.

 8. Where are the secure bins located?
-There are two in the Business Office, two in the Print Shop and five in the Financial Aid office.
+There are three in the Print Shop and five in the Financial Aid office.

 9. What if I have a large quantity to destroy at once?
 Please ask someone to unlock the containers for easier insertion.
 All items must be placed inside the bins.
 Nothing should be left on top or stacked beside these containers.